U+263A White Smiling Face

 The glyph is not a composition.
 It has no designated width in East Asian texts.
 In bidirectional text it acts as Other Neutral.
 When changing direction it is not mirrored.
 U+263A offers a line break opportunity at its position, except in some numeric contexts.

 The CLDR project calls this character “smiling face” for use in screen reading software.
-It assigns these additional labels, e.g. for search in emoji pickers: face, outlined, relaxed, smile.
+It assigns these additional labels, e.g. for search in emoji pickers: face, happy, outlined, relaxed, smile, smiling.

 This character is designated as an emoji.
 It will be rendered as monochrome character on conforming platforms.
 To enable colorful emoji display, you can combine it with